Marketing

 Keeping a positive domain reputation will help avoid emails coming from that email as being flagged as spam and keep deliverability high.

-What is "Domain reputation"
+What is "Domain Reputation"

 • The standing of the web domain based on its history of sending emails and the ratio of engagement they receive from those messages.